tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-with-dal.md

 title: "Baking with DAL"
 weight: 8
 type: docs
-summary: TezBake Baking Tutorial for DAL
+summary: Step-by-step guide to setting up the Tezos Data Availability Layer (DAL) node with TezBake for maximum baking rewards
 ---

 Follow along on Youtube!